lost-egg/lost-egg.github.io/combat.md

 Make a (Strength + Melee) opposed roll against the target.
 You have X **control rounds**, where X is the extra successes if you win or 0 if you lose.
 At the start of each of your turns, you lose 1 control round.
 If you have 0 control rounds at the start of the target's turn, they escape the grapple.
 If you are Crashed during the grapple, the target escapes the grapple immediately.

-Maintaining the grapple takes your Simple action and your Movement action on each of your turns.
+Maintaining the grapple is a Simple action with the Movement keyword.
 You can choose to release the target at any time as a Reflexive action, including during someone else's turn or just before the start of your turn, in which case at the start of your turn you can act normally.

 While the grapple is active, you and the target can't flurry and get -2 Defense, and the target can't use Movement actions and gets -1 to attacks (or -3 to two-handed attacks).